kameronahler/portfolio-2016-wp/wp-content/plugins/wp-retina-2x/readme.txt

 == Changelog ==

+= 5.0.5 =
+* Fix: There was a issue with the .htaccess rewriting (Class ‘Meow_Admin’ not found).
+* Update: Core was totally re-organized and cleaned.
+Ready for nice updates.
+* Update: LazyLoading from version 2.0 to 3.0.
+* Info: There will be an important warning showing up during this update.
+It is an important annoucement.

 = 4.8.0 =
 * Add: Retina Image Quality for JPG (between 0 and 100).
 I know this little setting was really wanted :)
 * Fix: Disabled sizes weren't really disabled in the UI.
+* Fix: Notices about Ignore appearing in other screens.
 * Add: Handles incompatibility with JetPack's Photon.
 * Info: If you are using Lightroom, please have a look at my plugin for synchronizing your Lightroom to WordPress: http://meowapps.com/wplr-sync/.
 And if youi love my Retina plugin, please write a little review here: https://wordpress.org/support/plugin/wp-retina-2x/reviews/?rate=5#new-post.
 Thank you :)